 Block Puzzles with Different Tiles top

-century.
-You also had to move pieces, but pieces with different sizes.
+in the19th century.
+You also had to move pieces, but pieces with different

-move them horizontally.
+You can easily move them horizontally.
 They are fastened in a ring.
 Moving

 vertically is only possible with a trick: You can push a ball at the bottom

 to the middle (left arrow), so it disappears.
 Then the balls move down

 and form a gap at the top (right arrow).
-If you hold the tower horizontally, you
+If you hold the tower horizontally,

 This is a stupid work because of the many balls.